splunk/public-o11y-docs/gdi/prometheus-nginx-ingress/prometheus-nginx-ingress.md

 ## Description

-The {ref}`Splunk Distribution of OpenTelemetry Collector <otel-intro>` provides this integration as the `prometheus-nginx-ingress` monitor type using the SignalFx Smart Agent Receiver.
+The {ref}`Splunk Distribution of OpenTelemetry Collector <otel-intro>` provides this integration as the `prometheus-nginx-ingress` monitor type using the SignalFx Smart Agent receiver.

 This monitor wraps the {ref}`prometheus-exporter` to collect Ingress NGINX metrics for Splunk Observability Cloud, and relies on the Prometheus metric implementation that replaces VTS.
 If you use NGINX 0.15 or lower, use the {ref}`Prometheus NGINX VTS <prometheus-nginx-vts>` monitor.